Ali Bahbahani and Partners

 The Role of the Kuwait Boursa: Active Recruitment of New Listings

 One major issue contributing to the slow growth of Kuwait’s stock exchange is the lack of active recruitment of new companies for public listing.
-The Boursa needs to proactively engage with private businesses, particularly large, established companies that have yet to go public.
+The Boursa needs to proactively engage with private businesses, particularly large and well established companies that have yet to go public.
 A focused strategy to attract these companies would not only increase the number of listed entities but would also enhance the diversity of industries represented on the exchange.

 Kuwait’s Boursa must step up its efforts to make public listing an attractive option for companies.
 This includes:

 • Simplifying the listing process and making it more accessible for companies of varying sizes.
+This requires working in coordination with the Kuwaiti Capital Market Authority (CMA)

 • Encouraging innovation by introducing more sectors to the exchange, such as technology, education, and renewable energy, to diversify the market.